Managing mental health

 Recognising a change in your mental health

-If you are going through life changes or a stressful time, you may notice you are:
+If you are going through life changes or a stressful time you may notice you are:

 - feeling anxious

-- being irritable
+- feeling irritable

 - having worrying thoughts